Political Correctness and the Challenge of Defining Terms in the Internet Age

 Without using Google, define fascism in your own words.
 Hitler or Mussolini probably come to mind, but those are personifications, not definitions.
 What else?
 Dictatorship?
 Ok, but the Soviet Union was a communist dictatorship and not fascist; Syria is a dictatorship under Bashar-al-Assad but is not fascist.
 What about racism or antisemitism?
 The Nazis were definitely both, but what about the Italian and Spanish fascists?
 Not really.
 Confederate president Jefferson Davis was definitely a racist to the core, but was he a fascist?
 No, fascism didn't even exist in 1861.

-President Trump gets tarred with the "F" word by many, but what characteristics make him distinctly fascist?
+Former President Donald Trump gets tarred with the "F" word by many, but what characteristics make him distinctly fascist?
 Nationalism?
 Authoritarian tendencies?
 Ok, but that's awfully vague, and vague is where the confusion sets in.
 If Trump, Hitler, Republicans, Democrats, Obama, GW Bush, and any other political figures people don't like are all fascists, you can begin to see how incoherent and meaningless the idea can become.
 It ends up little more than an insult to throw at opponents.
 Yet, people still feel they know what fascism is at a gut level, even if every definition they come up with can easily be debunked.

 Now consider an even more abstract example.
 Try to define postmodernism (PoMo).
 This one is probably harder for most people.
-Maybe turtleneck wearing French philosopher Michel Foucault comes to mind, though he vehemently rejected that label.
+Maybe turtleneck-wearing French philosopher Michel Foucault comes to mind, though he vehemently rejected that label.
 But again, Foucault and all those other so-called godless French postmodernists like Baudrillard, Lyotard, Derrida, etc., are just personifications, not definitions.
 What else?

 Perhaps the next thing that comes to mind is moral relativism run amok.
 Did PoMo really create that, though, or just articulate a social phenomenon that already existed?
 In any case, don't blame postmodernism.
 German philosopher Friedrich Nietzsche over a century ago discussed relativism, and he pre-dates (or anticipates?) postmodernism by several decades.
 Dostoyevski did too, by the way.
 What else?